|SSM Cardinal Glennon Children's Medical Center|

 What Causes a Burner?

 Injuries to the brachial plexus can happen when a person's head is pushed forcefully down and toward the opposite shoulder.
 This bends the neck and pinches or stretches the nerves in the neck and shoulder.
-A sudden movement of the head to the side, as in a whiplash-type injury, can cause nerves to be pinched as well.
+A sudden movement of the head to the side, as in a whiplash-type injury, also can cause nerves to be pinched.

-Burners also can occur when the brachial plexus nerves are bruised.
-Bruising can happen when pressure on the head or the area above the collarbone causes the nerves to compress against a bone.
+Burners also can happen when the brachial plexus nerves are bruised.
+This bruising happens when pressure on the head or the area above the collarbone compresses the nerves against a bone.

-Playing contact sports, particularly football and wrestling, can raise a person's risk for getting a burner.
-These sports increase the chances that you will fall on your head, as you might in a football tackle or wrestling takedown.
-The head, neck, and shoulder impacts that go with playing football make it the athletic activity that causes the most burners and stingers.
+Contact sports, particularly football and wrestling, are common causes of burners.
+In these sports, players run the risk of falling on their head, as in a football tackle or wrestling takedown.
+The head, neck, and shoulder impacts that go with playing football make it the sport that causes the most burners and stingers.

 How Can You Prevent a Burner?

-It's not really possible to prevent all burners, but you can do some things to make them less likely if you play contact sports:
+It's not really possible to prevent all burners, but you can do a few things to make them less likely if you play contact sports:

 How Should You Treat a Burner?